techidaily/site-tiktok-videos/source/_posts/vocal-ensemble-in-the-digital-age-tiktok-edition.md

 * Never forget to share your videos on Instagram to enjoy more popularity.
 * Prefer to comment and like other videos; it will help you develop healthy relations online, and they will pay for promotions in the long run.

-## FAQs about Making Duet on TikTok

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YZma8PBO0D8?si=9-qQgGVTuChYd27a&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BR4gsW-J7as?si=9a56UDKZKhREZnwz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs about Making Duet on TikTok

 ### Quick Fix: Why can’t I make a duet video or how to prevent people from creating duet videos with me?